robertolozano/robertolozano/README.md

 - 👋 Hi!
 I'm Roberto Lozano.
 - 📚 Graduate from UC Davis and current Master's student at Santa Clara University!
 - 👀 I’ve had a long history and passion for working with web-related projects.
 - 💪 I have lots of experience in
-    -React
+    - React
-    -Typescript
+    - Typescript
-    -State management (Mobx / Redux)
+    - State management (Mobx / Redux)
-    -Popular Component Libraries such as Material UI
+    - Popular Component Libraries such as Material UI
-    -Node/Express/FeathersJS
+    - Node/Express/FeathersJS
-    -Firebase
+    - Firebase
-    -WebSockets
+    - WebSockets

 - 🌱 I’m currently exploring my latest venture: Machine Learning / Deep Learning!
     - I've worked on a face classification project that can accurately classify face images!